Gone with the Wind

 This thought and belief system of the “Old Age” is embodied in one character in particular, the very last to be astrologically analyzed – Charles Hamilton.

 Many may have to recall exactly who that character is in the movie since he is only in the film’s very beginning.
 Charles Hamilton not only represents the all encompassing force of Neptunian Un-reality, he symbolizes everything that is associated with the “Old South”.
 Where Doctor Meade is the hyper-rational side of Pisces due to fulfilling his karmic purpose of being in service to others, Charles Hamilton is utterly irrational by fully residing in a Southern fantasy land where chivalrous knights joust with the rabble dragons of Northern white trash.
-He is so blinded by romantic idealism, he comes foolishly close to challenging the best shot in the South, aka Rhett Butler to a duel simply because the man dares to mention the logistics behind the Union Army’s superior military prowess:
+He is so blinded by romantic idealism, he comes foolishly close to challenging the best shot in the South, aka Rhett Butler to a duel simply because the man dares to discuss the realistic logistics regarding the Union Army’s superior military prowess:

 Charles Hamilton: Don’t you agree with us, Mr. Butler?